 With this alternative, there would be no improvements to the S.R.
 210 roadway except the addition of a tolling gantry (single pole over the westbound travel lane) immediately adjacent to the travel lane just west of Snowbird Entry 1.
-However, the proposed gondola towers, gondola stations, and the easement underneath the gondola lines would parallel the roadway.
-The land underneath the proposed gondola lines (there would be no ground disturbance under the
+However, the proposed gondola towers, gondola stations, and the easement for the gondola lines would parallel the roadway.
+The land underneath the proposed gondola